Puzzles of Japanese companies in the Northern Netherlands are solved

 To the world stage

-During the match event, Kikkoman and Buyo and UCC and DNV/Summit signed a symbolic letter of intent to further explore opportunities for cooperation in a formal process in the coming months.
-It is hoped that this will form the basis for a far-reaching cooperation and since then the parties have been in regular talks with each other.
-In any case, at the invitation of NOM, the two challenge holders and problem solvers will present their progress at the World Expo in Japan, one year after the launch of the Innovation Challenge.
+During the match event, UCC and DNV/Summit signed a symbolic letter of intent to further explore opportunities for cooperation in a formal process in the coming months.
+Hopefully this will form the basis for a far-reaching cooperation and since then the parties have been in regular talks with each other.
+In any case, at the invitation of NOM, the challenge holder and problem solver will present their progress at the World Expo in Japan, one year after the launch of the Innovation Challenge.

 The World Expo will be held in Osaka in April 2025.
 More than one hundred and fifty countries will show their best innovations there, including the Netherlands.
 Under the heading "common ground," Japanese-Dutch collaborations will be given the stage.
 That was the reason for TopDutch to focus this Innovation Challenge on Japanese companies in the Northern Netherlands.
 'The companies participating in this challenge will show their progress in Osaka in the pavilion of the Netherlands,' explains Fleur Mulder.
 She is program manager of this and other Innovation Challenges.